-In the first instance contact your child’s learning tutor; if you still have concerns you can contact the Inclusion Manager, Mrs Nicky Harrison.
+In the first instance contact your child’s learning tutor; if you still have concerns you can contact the Inclusion Co-ordinator, Miss Kirsty Monahan.

 We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to be the same with us.

-The Role of the Principal – The Principal’s responsibilities include:
+The Role of the Headteacher – The headteacher’s responsibilities include:

 - the day‐to‐day management of all aspects of the school including the SEND provision

 - keeping the Governing Body well informed about SEND within the school